 Our first choice of essential oil providers is doTERRA.

-To use Frankincense on your cat, simple follow these steps:
+To use Frankincense on your cat, simply follow these steps:

 - Place just 1-2 drops of undiluted Frankincense essential oil in your hand.

 - Then, rub your hands together, allowing your palms to absorb most of the essential oil.

 If you smell the essential oil on your cat’s fur, it’s working!